DeNepo/solution-write-ups/src/remove-consecutive-duplicate/stonith.md

 ## Possible Refactors

--  group a word unit. use`\S`, some wired spelling, not from a real word, will included.
+-  group a word unit. use`\S`, some weird spelling, not from a real word, will included.

 ## References